tytydraco/yessleep/out/A_Friend_From_Beyond_The_Window.md

 “Wanna come over?” she replied.

-Remembering that question and how it sent shivers down my spine now.
+Remembering that question and how it sent shivers down my spine now feels a bit silly now.
 The thought alone terrified me back then, not because I didn’t trust her, nor was it the effort needed to reach her house, but because of my father.
 His word was the law, and just talking to her had painted vivid images of his leather belt.

 I knew if I got caught sneaking out, I might as well start planning my funeral.